 The MSN program has two admission tracks for registered nurses:

-BSN Track: BSN graduates enter the MSN program at the core course level.
+BSN-Entry Track: BSN graduates enter the MSN program at the core course level.

-RN Track: Students complete 26 quarter credits of undergraduate-level foundational courses before starting the MSN core courses.
+RN-Entry Track: Students complete 26 quarter credits of undergraduate-level foundational courses before starting the MSN core courses.
 The foundational courses contain the essential content and learning activities to prepare students for the core courses but are not equivalent to the degree requirements of a BSN program.

-BSN and RN Tracks: All students complete the same MSN core and specialization curriculum.
+BSN-Entry and RN-Entry Tracks: All students complete the same MSN core and specialization curriculum.
 The five core courses provide students with graduate-level knowledge in areas of theory, research, diversity, legality/ethics, and healthcare systems.
 The specialization courses build on the core courses and offer students direction and guidance for influencing nursing practice in selected areas.
 A portfolio based on the specific outcomes of the program must be submitted and approved before the degree is granted.
 (Portfolio required for Nurse Executive, Nursing Education, Nursing Informatics, and Public Health Nursing specializations only).

 * Students in the Public Health Nursing specialization will complete PUBH 6127 instead of NURS 6050.